micahdbak/exeirus/README.md

 </html>
 ```

-Then ``mkdoc`` will output the following index file with respect to the posts that it has read:
+Then ``mkblog`` will output the following index file with respect to the posts that it has read:

 ```html
 <!doctype html>